Financial Agreement During Marriage

 Here are some tips if are considering entering into a financial agreement:

-- Obtain advice from estate planning lawyer about your how your finances are structured for taxation purposes or if you were to pass away and the impact of their advice if you and your husband/wife were to separate;
+- Obtain advice from estate planning lawyer about your how your finances are structured for taxation purposes or if you were to die and the impact of their advice if you and your husband/wife were to separate.

 - Always ensure that a financial agreement is never rushed, allowing for both you and your husband/wife to carefully consider the terms of the financial agreement and to obtain all necessary advice.

-Financial Agreements require careful consideration and you should only seek legal advice from experienced and qualified lawyers who specialise in family law.
+Financial agreements require careful consideration and you should only seek legal advice from experienced and qualified lawyers who specialise in family law.
+Contact Armstrong Legal.